aldehir/ut2u/README.md

 ### Requires

-`ut2u package requires` will scan your UT2004 folder for packages that list the given package as a dependency.
-The package should not have an extension, as UT2004 itself does not differentiate by extension other than when searching for a package.
+`ut2u package requires` searches your UT2004 installation for packages that list the given package as a dependency.
+The package should not have an extension.

 ```console
 $ ut2u package requires /path/to/System/UT2004.ini DEBonusTextures